open-mmlab/mmselfsup/docs/en/model_zoo.md

 # Model Zoo

-All models and benchmarks results are recorded below.
+All models and part of benchmark results are recorded below.

 ## Pre-trained models